Menu

 Why Was Asbestos Used in Tiles?

-Increased awareness of asbestos hazards led many manufacturers to stop using it by the late 1980s.
-By then, studies had demonstrated inhalation of asbestos fibers could cause lung cancer and mesothelioma.
+By the late 1980s, increased awareness of asbestos hazards led to a decrease in use.
+By then, studies had shown that inhaling asbestos fibers could cause lung cancer and mesothelioma.

-Homes and buildings built into the 1990s may still contain these and other asbestos products.
-Asbestos floor tiles are considered generally safe as long as they remain intact.
-Ceiling tiles pose a greater risk, as they crumble with light pressure.
-Ceiling tiles can also break down over time, releasing asbestos fibers into the air.
+Homes and buildings constructed until the 1990s may still contain these asbestos products.
+Asbestos floor tiles are generally considered safe as long as they remain intact.
+Ceiling tiles pose a greater risk as they crumble with light pressure.
+They can also break down over time.
+When this happens, it can release asbestos fibers into the air.

 Asbestos Tiles History at a Glance